 SaaS adoption is increasing exponentially across the globe.
 The global SaaS market is expected to grow at more than 100% CAGR through 2026, reaching a market size of US$300-400 billion.
-SaaS enables users to access their applications through a browser instead of installing software on their computers.
-It provides centralized configuration and hosting, as well as automatic updates releasing users from installing and maintaining software, and simply allowing them access via the internet.
-Adoption is further driven by factors such as zero upfront/CapEx cost, reduced IT-related operating and maintenance costs, ability to easily ramp up/down operations, as well as adherence to best practices, and built-in functionalities providing users with ease of operations.
+This increased adoption is driven by factors such as zero upfront/CapEx cost, reduced IT-related operating and maintenance costs, the ability to easily ramp up/down operations, adherence to best practices, and built-in functionalities providing users with ease of operations.

-However, the increasing adoption of SaaS-based operating models has significantly influenced enterprises buying behavior, ultimately propelling SaaS providers to rethink their technical support strategies.
-Below are some of the key changes in buyer behavior and how they are impacting providers:
+However, the increasing adoption of SaaS-based operating models has significantly influenced enterprises’ buying behavior, ultimately propelling SaaS providers to rethink their technical support strategies.
+Below are two key changes in buyer behavior and how they are impacting providers:

 - Shift from product to service mindset – No longer can you sell a technical solution with a perpetual license and consider your job finished.
 In a SaaS-based solution, revenue depends on the customer’s subscription and consumption of services.
-The higher the lifetime value of the customer, the higher the revenue.
 This is a dramatic shift in the treatment of SaaS-based solutions from a product to a service-based model with the quality of technical support determining the working relationship with the customer, affecting retention and lifetime value

-- Low client stickiness – With increased adoption of interoperability standards and heightened competition, the cost of switching from one SaaS provider to another has drastically reduced versus on-premises solutions where switching costs served as a lock-in for a client to continue with a specific service provider.
+- Low client stickiness – With increased adoption of interoperability standards and heightened competition, the cost of changing from one SaaS provider to another has been drastically reduced versus on-premises solutions where switching costs previously locked clients into continuing with a specific service provider.
 This negligible switching cost has reduced client stickiness, making it essential for providers to help customers quickly realize value and deliver a differentiated experience to drive renewals and sales growth in a SaaS model

 Evolving expectations from technical support

-With negligible switching costs and a plethora of options available, technical support is becoming paramount to the success of a SaaS solution.
-A well-designed and well-implemented technical support model can help achieve desired objectives and increase revenue through differentiated technical support or even indirect lead generation by uncovering opportunities to cross-sell or upsell.
+With negligible switching costs and a plethora of options available, technical support is becoming paramount to the SaaS solution’s success.
+A well-designed and well-implemented technical support model can help customers achieve desired objectives and increase revenue through differentiated technical support or even indirect lead generation by uncovering opportunities to cross-sell or upsell.
 Accordingly, the scope of technical support services has broadened beyond the break-fix solutions to involve the following dimensions:

-1. Evolved role of customer success manager (CSM): The CSM role is strategic to drive the success of a SaaS-based solution.
-CSMs work with customers to ensure customers are receiving the tools and support needed to achieve their goals.
-They strive to have an in-depth understanding of the customer’s needs and are responsible for communicating customer behavior/feedback to sales, marketing, and product teams.
+Technical support’s role has broadened beyond addressing customers’ queries and concerns to building customer loyalty and fostering long-term customer relationships.
+Now, technical support specialists also act as customer success ambassadors (also called Customer Success Managers (CSMs)), ensuring customers receive the needed tools and support to achieve their goals.
+CSMs strive to have an in-depth understanding of the customer’s needs and are responsible for communicating customer behavior/feedback to sales, marketing, and product teams.
 They help the organizations by:

-- Ramping up utilization: Technical support team acts as the SaaS provider’s brand’s face, ensuring customers quickly realize value and have a differentiated experience, which is vital to driving renewals and sales growth in a SaaS model.
-It can be difficult to keep clients engaged if they are not seeing the value in your products.
-They guide clients on the capabilities of the products offered and use cases in which those capabilities can be leveraged
+- Ramping up utilization: The technical support team acts as the SaaS provider’s brand face, ensuring customers quickly realize value and have a differentiated experience, which is vital to driving renewals and sales growth in a SaaS model.
+Keeping clients engaged is difficult if they don’t see the value in your products.
+They guide clients on product capabilities and use cases in which those capabilities can be leveraged

 The shift in operating model for technical support

 While the enhanced role of technical support is integral to the overall product experience and many factors are driving it, not all enterprises can deliver superlative technical support on their own.
-This can be due to multiple factors such as a shortage of relevant in-house skills, inability to scale with product growth, failure to implement a true omnichannel experience, lack of accelerators to drive efficiency, etc.
+This can be due to multiple factors such as cost and geographic constraints, shortage of relevant in-house skills, inability to scale with product growth, failure to implement a true omnichannel experience, lack of accelerators to drive efficiency, etc.

-Thus, enterprises are relying on both in-house and outsourced teams to offer technical support.
+Thus, enterprises are increasingly relying on both in-house and outsourced teams to offer technical support.
 A strategic third-party partner can bring technical domain skills, innovation, and customer success expertise to deliver an outstanding end-user experience and improved value realization for clients to supplement the capabilities of in-house employees.
-A hybrid model also can deliver cost efficiencies by driving high volumes of low-to-moderate complexity or transactional queries to a low-cost third-party provider and leveraging in-house teams for high complexity queries.

 If you have questions or would like to discuss the strategic role of technical support in driving SaaS adoption and how it is evolving, please reach out to David Rickard, [email protected], Rananjay Kumar, [email protected], or Divya Baweja, [email protected].